Bob Mothersbaugh: Other work

 In 1989, Bob Mothersbaugh and other members of Devo were involved in the project Visiting Kids, releasing a self-titled EP on the New Rose label in 1990.
 The group featured Mark Mothersbaugh's then-wife Nancye Ferguson, as well as David Kendrick, Bob Mothersbaugh and Bob's daughter Alex Mothersbaugh.
 Their record was produced by Bob Casale and Mark Mothersbaugh, and Mark also co-wrote some of the songs.
 Visiting Kids appeared on the soundtrack to the film Rockula, as well as on the Late Show with David Letterman.
 A promotional video was filmed for the song "Trilobites".

 Following Devo's hiatus in 1991, Mothersbaugh founded his own band called The Bob I Band and recorded an unreleased album with the drummer, David Kendrick.
-The master tapes were lost, though a bootleg of the band is circulating.
+The master tapes were lost, although a bootleg of the band is circulating.

-Mothersbaugh produces soundtracks for film and television, such as the animated television series Rugrats as part of the production company Mutato Muzika.
+Mothersbaugh produces soundtracks for film and television, such as the animated television series Rugrats, as part of the production company Mutato Muzika.

 In 2015, Mothersbaugh performed the theme to Harvey Beaks.